puppetlabs-toy-chest/py-awsaudit/README.md

 ## Development

-Is in horrible need of a rewrite/restructuring since it wasn't written with modularity in mind or packaging.
-This script was the first time I really sat down to write my own python from scratch and while I am mostly happy with the attempt, I wrote it to just work and paid little attention to structure.
+This script was the first time I really sat down to write my own python from scratch and while I am mostly happy with the attempt it could still do with some improvement and features added.

 A couple things to remember when working on the code base: nothing works if you haven't deployed canary hosts, pay close attention to how you manage time and stick with UTC, these scripts **terminate** instances and will cause loss of data.